ooni/spec/data-formats/df-002-dnst.md

 - `t0` (`float`): number of seconds elapsed since `measurement_start_time`
-measured in the moment in which we started the operation (`t - t0` gives you the amount of time spent performing the given lookup);
+measured in the moment in which we started the operation (`t - t0` gives you the amount of time spent performing the operation);

-- `t` (`float`): number of seconds elapsed since `measurement_start_time` measured in the moment in which `failure` is determined (`t - t0` gives you the amount of time spent performing the given lookup);
+- `t` (`float`): number of seconds elapsed since `measurement_start_time` measured in the moment in which `failure` is determined (`t - t0` gives you the amount of time spent performing the operation);

-- `transaction_id` (`int`; optional; since 2020-01-11): if present and nonzero, this is the ID of the transaction that caused this query.
-By grouping by transaction ID, you could observe chains of events that are logically related.
-For example, a DoH lookup includes ancillary DNS lookups, TCP connects, TLS handshakes, etc. If zero, this field just indicates we don't know the transaction ID.
-Before 2022-08-26, this field was not used in production and had a different definition where the transaction was necessarily an HTTP transaction, which was too strict.
+- `transaction_id` (`int`; optional; since 2020-01-11): the set of operations to which this event belongs to (typically an HTTP transaction or a DNS round trip).
+A zero or missing value means we don't know the transaction to which this code belongs to.

 ### DNS resolver engines